Monday, January 19, 2015

 Left, her arrest.
 Right, the fires associated with La Commune, with no mention of the army's equal responsibility.

-Emphasis on an individual
+Emphasis on individuals

-echoes the omnipresent ads.
+echoes the omnipresent ads:

 Corner, rues de Tolbiac and Nationale, 13th